GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/screenshot/index.md

 ``` <FileSystem::PicturesPath>() + <FileSystem::PathDelimiter>() + "my_screenshot.png" ```

 This will save the screenshot to the *Pictures* folder on Windows, Linux and MacOS.

+## Reference

+All actions, conditions and expressions are listed in [the screenshot extension reference page](/gdevelop5/all-features/screenshot/reference/).